suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 - Plaintext Firmware: "This is a real firmware image."
 - Firmware (hex): 546869732069732061207265616C206669726D7761726520696D6167652E

-The COSE_Encrypt structure in hex format is (with a line break inserted):
+The COSE_Encrypt structure, in hex format, is (with a line break inserted):

 ~~~
 D8608443A10101A1054C26682306D4FB28CA01B43B80F68340A2012204456B69642D